Professor Anna Reading

 Research Interests and PhD supervision

-- Cultural memories of the holocaust and genocide
+- Cultural memories of women's resistance and nonviolent struggles

 For more details, please see her full research profile.